jpuka/mushi-identifier/README.md

 Mushi-identifier is an image-recognition application (web & mobile) that identifies mushroom species from photos submitted by the user.
 After receiving a photo, the app runs it through a convolutional neural network (CNN) and returns the names and confidence scores of the top three mushrooms that most closely resemble the species in the image.

 Mushi-identifier's predictions should always be verified with a recent mushroom book.
-The core idea of the app is to allow the user to quickly find the spotted mushroom in the book's glossary - instead of browsing through endless pages looking for images of the species, the user can simply check the app's three predictions in the order of confidence.
+The core idea of the app is to allow the user to quickly find the spotted mushroom in the book's glossary - instead of browsing through endless pages looking for images of the species, they can simply check the app's three predictions in the order of confidence.

 The app is targeted at novice mushroom hunters, and for now it seeks to identify the 26 edible mushrooms species recommended by the [Finnish food authority](https://www.ruokavirasto.fi/henkiloasiakkaat/tietoa-elintarvikkeista/elintarvikeryhmat/ruokasienet/suositeltavat-ruokasienet/).
 These species are common and easy to verify with a book even for beginners.